-- 1)Statistical data on trafficking published by the Government merely shows the number of victims identified by the Government, and the number of police investigations of the cases identified as the crime of human trafficking.
+- 1) Statistical data on trafficking published by the Government merely shows the number of victims identified by the Government, and the number of police investigations of the cases identified as the crime of human trafficking.
 The statistical data does not include the number of persons and cases that the Government knew of the situation but did not identify it as a trafficking case.
 In addition, the data does not reflect persons and cases that the Government has not known.
-However, it is questionable whether the judgment of the Government on each case is appropriate because the methods of human trafficking continually become cleverer.
-Efforts have not been made by the Government to actively find out victims. - 2)Resident status such as "spouse of a Japanese national" and "long-term resident" has started to be used since the Government has tightened the criteria for the entertainer visa and it makes it difficult to traffic and receive women by using its visa status.
+It is questionable whether the judgment of the Government on each case is appropriate because the methods of human trafficking continually become cleverer, and victim identification is mainly conducted by the investigative organization such as the Police, the Prosecutor's Office and the immigration authorities.
+The Government does not specify the standards for victim identification.
+Efforts have not been made by the Government to actively find out victims. - 2) Resident status such as "spouse of a Japanese national" and "long-term resident" has started to be used since the Government has tightened the criteria for the entertainer visa and it makes it difficult to traffic and receive women by using its visa status.
 There are many brokers that intercede and arrange a marriage with, an affiliation as a child to, and an adoption to a Japanese national.
-It is highly suspected that there are a number of heinous agencies which traffic women for the purpose of sexual exploitation. - 3)Trainings on human trafficking for relevant officials are generally targeted at police officers or immigration officials.
+It is highly suspected that there are a number of heinous agencies which traffic women for the purpose of sexual exploitation.
+In addition, there is a number of human trafficking of Japanese women for the purpose of sexual exploitation. - 3) Not only foreign technical intern, but also foreigners (both male and female) who work under terrible working conditions are quite a few.
+Among them, there are cases that should be regarded as human trafficking for the purpose of labour exploitation.
+The Government announced to tackle with human trafficking for the purpose of labour exploitation in "the Japan's 2009 Action Plan to Combat Trafficking in Persons" for the first time.
+Since then, NGOs have repeatedly reported serious cases to the government.
+However, there is little or no cases regarded as the one for the purpose of labour exploitation. - 4) Trainings on human trafficking for relevant officials are being conducted targeting at police officers or immigration officials.
 It is not clear if there is a training session for labour standard inspectors.
-There are hardly any training programmes conducted for public prosecutors and judges.
-It is not clear if the trainings are conducted in view of the victims' rights and needs. - 4)For victims, it makes a huge difference whether they are identified as "victims of human trafficking" by the Government.
+There are hardly any training programmes conducted for women's consulting offices workers, public prosecutors and judges.
+It is not clear if the trainings are conducted in view of the victims' rights and needs. - 5) For victims, it makes a huge difference whether they are identified as "victims of human trafficking" by the Government.
 Despite the fact that the methods of human trafficking becomes cleverer, victims may not be identified as a victim defined by the Government if their cases do not fit the stereotypical image of victims; i.e. women being confined and forced prostitution.
 There is a case that the Immigration Control Agency, The Police Agency, and the Public Prosecutor's Office had a different opinion on victims.
-The protection of victims depends on what agency found them or which agency the victims requested protection from.
-The Government noted, "Relevant Ministries and Agencies are supposed to treat victims with sufficient consideration for their situations and rights even when they are found not as a victim of human trafficking."87 However, it is not clear whether such consideration has been given in each case. - 5) Victims are rarely referred to private shelters which have rich experiences in support for victims for their temporary protection.
-Public Women's Consultation Centers provide support mainly in Japanese interpreters are not stationed and victims of human trafficking are almost all foreigners.
-As a result, the victims only stay there to receive food, clothing, and shelter until returning to their home countries, and rarely receive measures toward their recovery and the prevention of further victimization, partly due to differences in lifestyles.
-Legal assistance for claiming unpaid wages or damage compensation is rarely available.
-There is not enough cooperation with the Governments and NGOs in their country of origin.
+The provision of protection as victims depends on what agency found them or which agency the victims requested protection from.
+The Government noted, "Relevant Ministries and Agencies are supposed to treat victims with sufficient consideration for their situations and rights even when they are found not as a victim of human trafficking."
+106

-^{87 &}quot;Jinshin Torihiki Jian no Toriatsukai Houhou (Higaisha no Hogo ni kansuru Sochi) ni tsuite" 1 July 2011, Jinshin Torihiki Taisaku Kankei Shouchou Renraku Kaigi Moushiawase. ("Treatment of Human Trafficking Cases - Measures taken to protect victims" 1 July 2011, Agreement at the Liaison Meeting among Relevant Ministries and Agencies.)
+^{106 &}quot;Jinshin Torihiki Jian no Toriatsukai Houhou (Higaisha no Hogo ni kansuru Sochi) ni tsuite" 1 Jul y 2011, Jinshin Torihiki Taisaku Kankei Shouchou Renraku Kaigi Moushiawase. ("Treatment of Human